DLampr/DeleteFolders/README.md

 # Delete Folders
-Delete all the empty subfolders of a base folder
+Deletes all the empty subfolders of a base folder.

 This little script firstly executes an input where we have to write the full path of the base directory (ex.
 C:\Users\xxx\Base).